 4. Apply for the Child to be Found Eligible to Immigrate to the United States:

-For Convention country adoptions, prospective adoptive parent(s) may not/not proceed with the adoption or obtain custody for the purpose of adoption until the Department issues the Hague Adoption Convention Article 5 letter.
+In Convention adoptions, prospective adoptive parent(s) may not proceed with an intercountry adoption or obtain custody of a child until the Department of State has issued the Article 5/17 letter.

-REMEMBER: Most of the analysis of the child's eligibility for the Convention adoptee classification will take place at the provisional adjudication stage.
+REMEMBER: An initial analysis of the child's eligibility for the Convention adoptee classification will take place at the provisional approval adjudication stage.
 However, the Consular Officer will make a final decision about the immigrant visa later in the adoption process.

-Before you adopt (or gain legal custody of the child for the purpose of emigration and adoption) a child in a Convention country, you must have completed the above four steps.
-Only after completing these steps, can you proceed to finalize the adoption or grant of custody for the purposes of adoption.
+Before you adopt or gain legal custody of a child for the purpose of emigration and adoption in a Convention country, you must have completed the above four steps.
+Only after completing these steps can you proceed to finalize the adoption or grant of custody for the purposes of adoption.

 The process for adopting or gaining legal custody of a child varies from country to country.
 To learn about the specific requirements of the Convention country from which you are adopting, refer to the Country Information section of our website.